joseortizm/ai-symiosis/README.md

 > [!Warning]
 > This app is in a very early alpha state.
 Please back up your notes regularly.
 Use at your own risk.

+> [!Note]
+> Only tested on Mac for now.
+Feel free to try on Windows & Linux and report (or fix!) issues.

 Symiosis is a desktop note-taking application inspired by Notational Velocity.

 ## Features